Horbee/automation-platform/readme.md

 https://<SUBDOMAIN>.pagekite.me or https://<SUBDOMAIN>.loca.lt // (Step 5)
 ```

-Mark ClientId and Client Secret
+Note your ClientId and Client Secret, you will need them in an upcoming step.

 # Step 4: Clone and Setup the project